Neighborhood Consensus Contrastive Learning for Backward-Compatible Representation: Introduction

-To achieve backfilling-free, the backward-compatible representation learning methods have recently arised.
-Under backward-compatible setting, given an anchor sample from new embeddings, no matter the positives and negatives from old/new embeddings, the anchor is consistently closer to the positives than the negatives.
-Recently, Budnik \etal~\cite{Budnik2020} adopt metric learning methods to optimize the distances between new and old embeddings in an asymmetric way.
+To achieve backfilling-free, backward-compatible representation learning methods have recently arisen.
+Under a backward-compatible setting, given an anchor sample from new embeddings, no matter the positives and negatives from old/new embeddings, the anchor is consistently closer to the positives than the negatives.
+Recently, metric learning methods are adopted to optimize the distances between new and old embeddings in an asymmetric way \cite{Budnik2020}.
 However, the adopted pair-based triplet losses can not well consider the feature cluster structure differences across different embeddings.
-Such less informative optimization and redundant sampling is hard to apply on large-scale dataset.
-Alternatively, Shen \etal~\cite{Shen2020} use the classifier of the old model to regularize the new embeddings in training the new model, termed as ``backward-compatible training (BCT)''.
-The old classifier is based on a weight matrix, where each column corresponds to a particular class in old training sets.
-Therefore, BCT can only work when the new and old training sets have common classes.
+They are sensitive to the outliers in the old embeddings and hard to convergence on the large-scale dataset.
+Alternatively, the classifier of the old model is used to regularize the new embeddings in training the new model \cite{Shen2020}, termed as ``backward-compatible training (BCT)''.
+The old classifier is based on a weight matrix, where each column can be viewd as a ``prototype'' of a particular class in old training sets.
+Such prototype is also limited in characterizing the cluster structure.
+What's more, BCT can only work when the new and old training sets have common classes and the old classifier is available.

 The old embedding space is often not ideal and faces complicated cluster structures.
 For example, due to the intra-class variance caused by varied postures, colors, viewpoints, and lighting conditions, the cluster structure often tends to be scattered as multiple sub-clusters.
 Moreover, the old embedding space also inevitably contains some noise data and outliers in clusters.
-Simply constraining the learned ``anchor'' of new embeddings close to the randomly sampled ``fixed positives'' of old embeddings has a risk of damaging the discriminability of new embeddings.
+Simply constraining the learned ``anchor'' of new embeddings close to the randomly sampled ``fixed positives'' of old embeddings has a risk of damaging the discriminative capability of new embeddings.
 Therefore, it is necessary to consider the entire cluster structure across new and old embeddings in backward-compatible learning.